Last Updated: May 24, 2021

 Fascinating Tax Fraud Statistics (Editor’s Pick):

-- Al Capone was sentenced for 11 years in prison for tax evasion.
+- Al Capone was sentenced to 11 years in prison for tax evasion.

-- About 1 in every 6 dollars owed in federal taxes is not paid.
+- About one in every six dollars owed in federal taxes is not paid.

 - Every year, the amount of unpaid taxes is about three-quarters the size of the entire annual federal budget deficit.

-- In the last 3 years, there have been more than 5000 investigations of tax crimes in the US.
+- In the last three years, there have been almost 5,000 investigations of tax crimes in the US.

 - In the UK, the government has estimated tax losses of £35bn.